entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

    ``` sh
    mkdir -p platform/widgets
    ```
    Descriptor files are organized by component type, with all micro frontends, microservices and platform-specific components located under their respective parent folders.
 The parent folder "platform" contains the child folder "widgets" in which to store the widget descriptor file.
-   OR
-   Widgets are a specific type of platform component, so the "platform" directory includes a child directory dedicated to widget files.

 2. Create a widget descriptor file within the widget directory:
    ``` sh